Publication ethics

 The AHSTR uses Turnitin to check for, detect, and prevent plagiarism and implements rigorous peer review processes to identify potential cases of research misconduct.
 Editors and reviewers are encouraged to report any concerns or suspicions regarding research misconduct.

-To maintain and uphold the highest ethical standards in academic publishing, the AHSTR therefore encourages authors, reviewers, and readers to report any ethical concerns or misconduct to the Journal.
-Any reported information plays an important part in preserving the integrity of academic publishing.
-Please do not hesitate to contact the AHSTR for any ethical concerns or any suspicions of potential misconduct.
+To maintain the highest ethical standards, the AHSTR encourages authors, reviewers, and readers to report any ethical concerns or suspected misconduct.
+This information is crucial for upholding the integrity of academic publishing.
+Please contact the AHSTR with any ethical concerns or suspicions.